joshuajames355/roboticsPiLibrary/README.md

 # Overview

-This is a library for a raspberry pi and that simplifies the proccess of sending serial commands over i2c to interface with https://github.com/laserbeam897/roboticsArduinoClient.
+This is a library for a raspberry pi and that simplifies the process of sending serial commands over i2c to interface with https://github.com/laserbeam897/roboticsArduinoClient.
 It currently can set the power and mode of digital pins , send the power of all pins (0/1 for digital pins , 0-255 for analog pins) , and set the power/direction for the motor shield.